-Contracts may be concluded on the basis of unit prices for work performed or items supplied, a lump sum price, cost plus fees, or a combination thereof for different portions of the contract, depending on the nature of the goods or services to be provided.
-The bidding documents shall clearly state the type of contract selected.
-Cost-reimbursable contracts are not acceptable to the BANK except in exceptional circumstances, such as conditions of high risk or where costs cannot be determined in advance with sufficient accuracy.
-Single contracts for engineering, equipment and construction to be provided by the same party ("turnkey contracts") are acceptable if they offer technical and economic advantages to the Borrower, e.g. where a special process or considerable integration of the various stages is desirable.
+- (1) Contracts may be concluded on the basis of unit prices for work performed or items supplied, a lump sum price, cost-reimbursable, or a combination thereof for different portions of the contract, depending on the nature of the goods or services to be provided.
+The bidding documents shall clearly state the type of contract selected. - (2) Cost-reimbursable contracts are not acceptable to JICA except in exceptional circumstances, such as conditions of high risk or where costs cannot be determined in advance with sufficient accuracy. - (3) Single contracts for engineering, supply of equipment and construction to be provided by the same party ("turnkey contracts") are acceptable if they offer technical and economic advantages to the Borrower, e.g. where a special process or considerable integration of the various stages is desirable.

-- The principal types of contract are: the lump-sum contract (contract price is determined as a lump sum of a certain amount), the unit-price contract (contract price is determined in accordance with quantity x a unit price), and the cost-plus fee contract.
-The type of contract should be specified in the bidding documents as a matter of course. - 2.
-The Lump-sum contract is used when the scope of work can be estimated in full detail (construction work for the superstructure of bridges, houses and buildings, etc.), while the unit-price contract is for cases where either content or quantity is not clear or where the project work volume cannot be precisely estimated (e.g., complex civil engineering works).
-Examples of the "combination" in this provision are a plant contract with a lump-sum portion for the plant itself and a unit-price portion for related parts. - 3.
-For the cost-plus fee contract, the payment amount is determined after the completion of the work, and consists of the actual construction costs (material costs, labor costs, etc.) and indirect costs (e.g., head office expenses).
-The cost-plus fee contract includes a cost-plus fixed fee contract and cost-plus percentage fee contract, etc. The cost-reimbursable (cost-plus fee) contract, where the contract price cannot be determined at all in advance is, in principle, not permitted, as is stated in the text, since the amount to be financed by the BANK cannot be determined.
+- (01) The principal types of contract are: the lump-sum contract (contract price is determined as a lump sum of a certain amount), the unit-price contract (contract price is determined in accordance with quantity x a unit price), and the cost-reimbursable contract.
+The type of contract should be specified in the bidding documents. - (02) The Lump-sum contract is used when the scope of work can be estimated in full detail (construction work for the superstructure of bridges, houses and buildings, etc.), while the unit-price contract is for cases where either content or quantity is not clear or where the project work volume cannot be precisely estimated (e.g., complex civil engineering works).
+Examples of the "combination" in this provision are a plant contract with a lump-sum portion for the plant itself and a unit-price portion for related parts.

+For the cost-reimbursable contract, the payment amount is determined after the completion of the work, and consists of the actual construction costs (material costs, labor costs, etc.) and indirect costs (e.g., head office expenses).
+The cost-reimbursable contract includes a cost-plus fixed fee contract and cost-plus percentage fee contract, etc. The cost-reimbursable contract, where the contract price cannot be determined at all in advance is, in principle, not permitted, as is stated in this Section, since the amount to be financed by JICA cannot be determined.